hakant/hakant.github.io/source/hire-me/index.markdown

 published: false
 ---

-Below is the list of things that I can do for you or your company.
+Here is the list of things that I can do for you.
 You can always shoot me an [email](mailto:hakantuncer@gmail.com) or a [tweet](https://twitter.com/hakant) to contact me.
-You can also find a list of my other online profiles at the bottom left corner of this page.
+I'll be happy to talk to you or answer your questions.

-## Custom software development
+## Software development

 I love writing code, so obviously, I'd also like writing code for you.
 I can work in a team, or by myself, as necessary; remote or on-site.
 These days, I prefer working with